Martini (cocktail): Origins and mixology

 The exact origin of the martini is unclear.
-The name may derive from the Martini brand of vermouth.
+The name may derive from the Italian Martini brand of vermouth.
 Another popular theory suggests it evolved from a cocktail called the Martinez served sometime in the early 1860s at the Occidental Hotel in San Francisco, which people frequented before taking an evening ferry to the nearby town of Martinez, California.
 Alternatively, residents of Martinez say a bartender in their town created the drink, while another source indicates that the drink was named after the town.
 Indeed, a "Martinez Cocktail" was first described in Jerry Thomas's 1887 edition of his Bartender's Guide, How to Mix All Kinds of Plain and Fancy Drinks:

 Other bartending guides of the late 19th century contained recipes for numerous cocktails similar to the modern-day martini.
 For example, Harry Johnson's Bartenders' Manual (1888) listed a recipe for a "Martini Cocktail" that consisted in part of half a wine glass of Old Tom gin and a half a wine glass of vermouth.

 The "Marguerite Cocktail", first described in 1904, could be considered an early form of the dry martini, because it was a 2:1 mix of Plymouth dry gin and dry vermouth, with a dash of orange bitters.